 Are there discounts for seniors or students?

-Seniors: For all classical and pops series concerts, Seniors (age 62 and over) may purchase tickets at half price starting two hours before the concert at the Concert Hall Box Office in the lobby of Arlene Schnitzer Concert Hall.
+Senior citizens (62+) may purchase half-price tickets for all Classical and Pops series concerts starting two hours before the concert in the lobby of the Arlene Schnitzer Concert Hall, pending availability.
 All seating sections are eligible for this discount except Dress Circle.

 Call 503-228-1353 or 1-800-228-7343 for more information on these discount programs.